What’s causing the devastating flooding in the Midwest?

 “The later and the lower crest levels gave us some time that we need to upgrade some levees that we needed to get done,” Noem said.

-While the heaviest rain has been concentrated in northwestern Iowa, parts of northeastern Iowa will see up to an inch on Monday, said National Weather Service hydrologist Jeff Zogg.
+While the heaviest rain has been concentrated in northwestern Iowa, parts of northeastern Iowa will see up to an inch on Monday, said Zogg.
 The rainfall across northern Iowa will take “several days” to make its way through the state.
+He said the location of the rain was particularly bad for Iowa because it has to drain through the state's entire river system before exiting.

 Since all that water eventually drains into the Missouri and Mississippi rivers, Zogg said, flooding is expected in those big rivers, as well.